 And then there are companies, like Airbnb, that find value in storytelling.
 It asks its customers to share their own stories on the company website, which helps people overcome the anxiety of staying in a stranger’s home while building trust in the brand.

-As Segarra says, when we’re deciding what people to hire or what companies to work for or even how we’re going to interact with coworkers or our bosses, it’s the human connections we make by engaging with each other that can make the difference.
+As Segarra says, when we’re deciding what people to hire, how to engage with employees, what companies to work for or even how we’re going to interact with our bosses, it’s the human connections we make by engaging with each other that can make the difference.

 Spin a true tale, practice it and tell it well, whether it’s around a campfire or across the desk.
 Experience the power of storytelling!